leobastiani/WolframEval/readme.md

-# Eval selection
+# Eval equation with Sublime Text 3

-Evaluates selection as python code with sublime python.
-This is really rare used plugin that requires knowledge of sublime api.
-This plugin can also be used to study sublime api.
+With Sublime Text 3 and WolframAlpha you can now resolve equations easily.

 ### Installation